-The Bonds, which are obligations of the District and are not obligations of the City of Round Rock, Texas; Williamson County, Texas; the State of Texas; or any other political subdivision, will be secured by a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property located within the District.
+The Bonds, which are obligations of the District and are not obligations of the City; Williamson County; the State; or any other political subdivision, will be secured by a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property located within the District.
 See "THE BONDS - Source of and Security for Payment."